Corporate Advisors: What do they do for your stock and are they worth the dazzling fees?

 So what should you look for in a corporate advisor?

-Individual shareholders may not have a say in their individual company’s corporate advisor, but they can still make their own decisions on this basis.
-As a general rule, investors should consider several other factors in making their investment decision.
-However, if certain individual corporate advisors are involved with a company that have a bad track record, it might be a red flag.
-By a bad track record, we might mean a company collapsed or certain legal breaches occurred.
+As a general rule, investors should consider several factors in making their investment decision, of which corporate advisors are just one.
+We aren’t saying it should be the be all and end all.
+However, we state again, if certain individual corporate advisors are involved with a company that have a bad track record, it might be a red flag.
+And by a bad track record, we might mean a company collapsed or certain legal breaches occurred.

 It also might be a red flag if a company’s board entirely consists of corporate advisors from the same company.
 If on the other hand corporate advisors with a good track record are involved, it might be a good sign.
 But again, investors need to make their decisions on several grounds, rather than one.